paudetseis/RfPy/docs/scripts.rst

       -O, --overwrite    Force the overwriting of pre-existing data.
 [Default False]

     Time Settings:
       Settings associated with refining the times to include in searching for receiver function data

-        --start=STARTT   Specify a UTCDateTime compatible string representing the start time for the search.
+      --start STARTT     Specify a UTCDateTime compatible string representing the start time for the search.
 This will override any station start times.
-[Default start date of station] --end=ENDT       Specify a UTCDateTime compatible string representing the end time for the search.
+[Default start date of station] --end ENDT         Specify a UTCDateTime compatible string representing the end time for the search.
 This will override any station end times [Default end date of station]

     Pre-processing Settings:
       Options for pre-processing of receiver function data prior to harmonic decomposition

-        --freqs=FREQS    Specify a list of two floats with the minimum and maximum frequency corner for the bandpass filter (Hz).
-[Default [0.05, 0.5]]
+      --bp BP            Specify the corner frequencies for the bandpass filter.
+                         [Default 0.05,0.5]
-        --bin=NBIN       Specify integer number of back-azimuth bins to consider (typically 36 or 72).
-[Default does not bin data]
+      --bin NBIN         Specify integer number of back-azimuth bins to consider (typically 36 or 72).
+[Default does not bin data] --snr SNR          Specify the SNR threshold for extracting receiver functions.
+[Default None]
+      --snrh SNRH        Specify the horizontal component SNR threshold for extracting receiver functions.
+[Default None]
+      --cc CC            Specify the CC threshold for extracting receiver functions.
+[Default None]
+      --no-outlier       Set this option to delete outliers based on the MAD on the variance.
+[Default False]

     Settings for harmonic decomposition:
       Specify parameters for the decomposition, e.g. a fixed azimuth, depth range for finding the optimal azimuth, etc.

-        --azim=AZIM      Specify the azimuth angle along with to perform the decomposition.
+      --azim AZIM        Specify the azimuth angle along with to perform the decomposition.
 [Default 0.]
       --find-azim        Set this option to calculate the optimal azimuth.
                          [Default uses the '--azim' value]
-        --trange=TRANGE  Specify a list of two floats with minimum and maximumbounds on time range for finding the optimal azimuth (sec).
+      --trange TRANGE    Specify a list of two floats with minimum and maximumbounds on time range for finding the optimal azimuth (sec).
 [Default [0., 10.] when '--find-azim' is set]
+      --save             Set this option to save the Harmonics object to a pickled file.
+[Default does not save object]

+    Settings for plotting results:
+      Specify parameters for plotting the back-azimuth harmonics.

+      --plot             Set this option to produce a plot of the back-azimuth harmonics
+      --ymax YMAX        Specify the maximum y axis value for the plot in units of thedependent variable (e.g., sec).
+[Default 30.]
+      --scale SCALE      Specify the scaling value that multiplies the amplitude of the harmonic components.
+[Default 10.]
+      --save-plot        Set this option to save the plot [Default doesn't save] --title TITLE      Specify plot title [Default has no title] --format FORM      Specify format of figure.
+Can be any one of the validmatplotlib formats: 'png', 'jpg', 'eps', 'pdf'.
+                         [Default 'png']

 ``rfpy_ccp.py``